herflis/docs-temp/content/content-management/07-trash.md

 ## Restore items with a new name

-It is possible to rename the restored content automatically if there's other content with the same name at the time of the restore at the chosen destinaton (e.g. mydocument(1).docx).
+It is possible to rename the restored content automatically if there's other content with the same name at the time of the restore at the chosen destination (e.g. mydocument(1).docx).
 See how you can use the `newname` param:

 <tab category="content-management" article="trash" example="restoreWithNewName" />